Time-domain astronomy: History

 Before the invention of telescopes, transient events that were visible to the naked eye, from within or near the Milky Way Galaxy, were very rare, and sometimes hundreds of years apart.
 However, such events were recorded in antiquity, such as the supernova in 1054 observed by Chinese, Japanese and Arab astronomers, and the event in 1572 known as "Tycho's Supernova" after Tycho Brahe, who studied it until it faded after two years.
 Even though telescopes made it possible to see more distant events, their small fields of view – typically less than 1 square degree – meant that the chances of looking in the right place at the right time were low.
 Schmidt cameras and other astrographs with wide field were invented in the 20th century, but mostly used to survey the unchanging heavens.

 Historically time domain astronomy has come to include appearance of comets and variable brightness of Cepheid-type variable stars.
 Old astronomical plates exposed from the 1880s through the early 1990s held by the Harvard College Observatory are being digitized by the DASCH project.

 The interest in transients has intensified when large CCD detectors started to be available to the astronomical community.
 As telescopes with larger fields of view and larger detectors come into use in the 1990s, first massive and regular survey observations were initiated - pioneered by the gravitational microlensing surveys such as Optical Gravitational Lensing Experiment and the MACHO Project.
 These efforts, beside the discovery of the microlensing events itself, resulted in the orders of magnitude more variable stars known to mankind.

 Subsequent, dedicated sky surveys such as the Palomar Transient Factory, the spacecraft Gaia and the LSST, focused on expanding the coverage of the sky monitoring to fainter objects, more optical filters and better positional and proper motions measurement capabilities.
-In 2022 the British built Gravitational Wave Optical Transient observer (GOTO) began looking for collisions between neutron stars.
+In 2022, the Gravitational-wave Optical Transient Observer (GOTO) began looking for collisions between neutron stars.

 The ability of modern instruments to observe in wavelengths invisible to the human eye (radio waves, infrared, ultraviolet, X-ray) increases the amount of information that may be obtained when a transient is studied.

 In radio astronomy the LOFAR is looking for radio transients.
 Radio time domain studies have long included pulsars and scintillation.
 Projects to look for transients in X-ray and gamma rays include Cherenkov Telescope Array, eROSITA, AGILE, Fermi, HAWC, INTEGRAL, MAXI, Swift Gamma-Ray Burst Mission and Space Variable Objects Monitor.
 Gamma ray bursts are a well known high energy electromagnetic transient.
 The proposed ULTRASAT satellite will observe a field of more than 200 square degrees continuously in an ultraviolet wavelength that is particularly important for detecting supernovae within minutes of their occurrence.